Key Takeaways

 - Lower-risk data: Public information, general queries, published content, standard formatting

-Regulatory compliance creates additional complexity.
-GDPR in Europe and CCPA in California impose strict requirements on AI data handling.
-Companies using non-compliant AI tools face fines up to 4% of global revenue.
-A 2024 survey found that 37% of AI tools lack proper compliance documentation.
+Regulations are starting to catch up, which is—sort of—good news.
+GDPR and CCPA both have strict rules around AI data handling, and non-compliance means fines up to 4% of global revenue.
+But a 2024 survey found that 37% of AI tools still lack proper compliance documentation.
+The rules exist.
+Enforcement is another story.

 How Will AI Trustworthiness Evolve by 2026?